 The original plane of Phyrexia was a metal hellscape cultivated and curated by Yawgmoth – a true bastard who was exiled to the plane from Dominaria.
 Yawgmoth is responsible for creating the process of compleation, which converted organic life into an amalgamation of flesh and rusty or oily black metal.
 He turned Phyrexia into the worst place to live in all the multiverse, and prepared it for war.

 During an invasion of Dominaria, Phyrexia was entirely wiped out by weapons of mass destruction, and is now nothing but a smoking ruin.

 But don’t worry, Phyrexian-lovers, this state of affairs wouldn’t remain the same for long.
 The planeswalker Karn carelessly left some Phyrexian oil on the bizarre metal world of Mirrodin, which he had created.
 This slowly spread Phyrexian corruption across the plane like a virus, until the whole world was a hideous mess.
 It’s now known as New Phyrexia.

 Whereas Phyrexia had been unified with a single diabolical purpose, and only used black or colourless mana, New Phyrexia uses every mana colour.
-It’s more fractured as a result- and has number of factions, each lead by a ruler known as a Phyrexian Praetor.
+It’s more fractured as a result- and has a number of factions, each led by a ruler known as a Phyrexian Praetor.

 Who are the Phyrexian Praetors?